 Short form consent is an alternative to using a translated consent form.
-The short form consent form is a document, translated into the subject's native language, that contains a description of the required elements of informed consent and notes that these elements, as they pertain to the study, will be presented orally to the subject or legally authorized representative.
+The short form consent form is a document, translated into the subject's preferred language, that contains a description of the required elements of informed consent and notes that these elements, as they pertain to the study, will be presented orally to the subject or legally authorized representative.
 The short form document templates are available on the Short Form Consent Templates page.

 Short Form Consent Document:

-an explanation that the purpose of the research, the study procedures and the other required elements in the consent form will be presented to the subject, or legally authorized representative in their native language.
+an explanation that the purpose of the research, the study procedures and the other required elements in the consent form will be presented to the subject, or legally authorized representative in their preferred language.

 The short form documents are locked and should not be altered except to do the following (in English):